bielewski/AutomationExcerciseTests/README.md

 2. Navigate to url 'http://automationexercise.com'
 3. Verify that home page is visible successfully
 4. Scroll down page to bottom
-5. Verify 'SUBSCRIPTION' is visible
+5. Verify that arrow button is visible
 6. Click on arrow at bottom right side to move upward
-7. Verify that page is scrolled up and 'Full-Fledged practice website for Automation Engineers' text is visible on screen
+7. Verify that arrow button is not visible

 </details>